The way we lead our people is the single most important element of the way we lead our organizations.

 -

-I can help you manage transformation within your organization.
+I will help you manage transformation within your organization.
 My work on the foundations of employee engagement and the human need for stability is valuable for any organization undergoing a major shift—whether in culture, technology, or structure.
-I can guide you on:
+I will guide you on:

 Anchoring change so that it is comprehensible and focused.